-Increasing passenger transport use and improving passenger transport accessibility, capacity, reliability, and frequency are important outcomes of this strategy.
+Increasing passenger transport use and mode share and improving passenger transport accessibility, capacity, reliability, and frequency are important outcomes of this strategy.
+A Regional Passenger Transport Plan has been developed separately by Greater Wellington's Passenger Transport Committee and sets out Greater Wellington's intentions for the regional passenger transport system over the next ten years.

-A Regional Passenger Transport Plan is being developed separately by Greater Wellington's Passenger Transport Committee and sets out Greater Wellington's intentions for the regional passenger transport system over the next ten years.
 The Regional Passenger Transport Plan forms part of the RLTS and sets out how the passenger transport system will help deliver on its strategic outcomes.